-Abdominal computed tomography (Abdominal CT scan) is a non-invasive imaging technique that uses X-ray and computer synthesis principles to produce three-dimensional cross-sectional images of abdominal organs.
-This examination is mainly used to assess structural abnormalities within the abdominal cavity, such as tumors, inflammation, bleeding, or organ injuries, and is commonly employed in emergency and outpatient diagnostic processes.
+Abdominal computed tomography (Abdominal CT scan) is a non-invasive imaging technique that uses X-ray and computer synthesis principles to generate three-dimensional cross-sectional images of abdominal organs.
+This examination is primarily used to assess structural abnormalities within the abdominal cavity, such as tumors, inflammation, bleeding, or organ injuries, commonly in emergency and outpatient diagnostic processes.
 Compared to traditional X-rays, CT scans provide higher-resolution anatomical information, assisting physicians in accurately locating lesions and determining their extent.

 The procedure typically takes 30 minutes to an hour, during which the patient must lie flat and remove metal objects.
 In some cases, contrast agents are injected to enhance the visibility of blood vessels or specific organs.
-This technique, combining high resolution and rapid imaging, has become the preferred diagnostic tool for diseases of the liver, pancreas, kidneys, and other organs.
+This technique combines high resolution with rapid imaging capabilities, making it the preferred diagnostic tool for diseases of the liver, pancreas, kidneys, and other organs.

 Abdominal CT scans are divided into "non-contrast" and "contrast-enhanced" types.
-Non-contrast scans utilize differences in X-ray absorption by various tissues in the abdomen to generate basic images; contrast-enhanced scans are performed after intravenous injection of contrast agents to make blood vessels and abnormal tissues more clearly visible.
-The scanner rotates in a spiral manner, capturing multiple layers of images per second, which are then integrated by a computer into a three-dimensional model.
+Non-contrast scans utilize differences in X-ray absorption by various tissues in the abdomen to produce basic images; contrast-enhanced scans are performed after intravenous injection of contrast agents, making blood vessels and lesions more clearly visible.
+The scanner rotates in a spiral manner, capturing multiple cross-sectional images per second, which are then integrated by a computer into a three-dimensional model.

-The diagnostic mechanism relies on differences in tissue X-ray absorption coefficients: fat tissue absorbs less and appears black, bones absorb more and appear white, while organs and lesions show varying shades of gray, revealing tumors, edema, or hemorrhage.
-Dynamic scanning capabilities further allow observation of organ function changes, such as hepatic blood perfusion.
+The diagnostic mechanism relies on differences in tissue X-ray absorption coefficients: fat tissue absorbs less and appears black, bones absorb more and appear white, while organs and lesions show varying shades of gray, indicating tumors, edema, or hemorrhage.
+Dynamic scanning functions can also observe organ functional changes, such as hepatic blood flow perfusion.

-It is also used for cancer staging, such as determining the extent of liver or peritoneal metastasis from colorectal cancer.
+It is also used for cancer staging, such as determining the extent of metastasis of colorectal cancer to the liver or peritoneum.
 In emergency settings, CT scans can quickly screen for life-threatening conditions like bowel strangulation, acute pancreatitis, or liver and spleen rupture, making it a critical examination in emergency departments.

 Fasting for 4-6 hours before the scan is required, and oral contrast agents may be administered to enhance intestinal outline.
 The contrast dose is calculated based on body weight, with adults typically receiving 100-150ml of iodine-based contrast intravenously.
-During the scan, the patient must remain in a fixed position, with the scan covering from the diaphragm to the pelvis.
+Patients must remain still during the scan, which covers from the diaphragm to the pelvis.

-Contrast-enhanced scans are performed in three phases: arterial, portal venous, and delayed phases, with intervals of several minutes to track the dynamic distribution of contrast agents.
-The radiation dose is approximately 2-5 mSv, equivalent to the total natural background radiation exposure over 1-2 years, but the diagnostic value in suspected emergency cases far outweighs the radiation risk.
+Contrast-enhanced scans are performed in three phases: arterial, portal venous, and delayed, with intervals of several minutes to track the dynamic distribution of contrast agents.
+The radiation dose is approximately 2-5 mSv, equivalent to 1-2 years of natural background radiation, but the diagnostic value in suspected emergency cases far outweighs the radiation risk.

 The key advantages of CT scans include: